-It has been more than half a year since the sweeping wave of arrests in Saudi Arabia which included prominent women human rights defenders Loujain al-Hathloul, Iman al-Nafjan, and Aziza al-Yousef.
+It has been almost a year since the sweeping wave of arrests in Saudi Arabia which included prominent women human rights defenders Loujain al-Hathloul, Iman al-Nafjan, and Aziza al-Yousef.

 State media accused Loujain, Iman, and Aziza of forming a “cell,” posing a threat to state security for their “contact with foreign entities with the aim of undermining the country’s stability and social fabric.”
 A related hashtag describing them as “Agents of Embassies,” along with a graphic showing the faces of six activists, were circulated on social media and in Saudi Arabian print and broadcast media.
 Such smears campaigns are a tactic used worldwide to try to discredit activists.
 They remain behind bars and have not been charged with any crime.
 If charged with an offense, Amnesty International fears they could face up to 20 years in prison.